rednafi/rednafi.com/content/python/dataclasses_and_methods.md

 their semantics all the time.
-While this text will primarily talk about data classes in Python, the message remains valid for any language that supports data classes and allows you to add state-mutating methods to them, e.g., Kotlin, Swift, etc. By state-mutating method, I mean a method that chages attribute values during runtime.
+While this text will primarily talk about data classes in Python, the message remains valid for any language that supports data classes and allows you to add state-mutating methods to them, e.g., Kotlin, Swift, etc. By state-mutating method, I mean methods that change attribute values during runtime.
 For instance:

 ```python
 from dataclasses import dataclass